Hormone Pellet Therapy - Frequently Asked Questions

 What are the benefits of bioidentical hormone therapy?

-While many women use bioidentical hormone therapy to reduce symptoms of hot flashes, memory lapses, sexual dysfunction, lack of sleep, depression, fatigue, this therapy can also reduce vulnerability to age-related diseases like osteoporosis, heart disease, cardiovascular disease and other debilitating ailments.
+Many women use bioidentical hormone therapy to reduce symptoms of hot flashes, memory lapses, sexual dysfunction, lack of sleep, depression, and fatigue.

-While men may use bioidentical hormone therapy to improve sexual desire and performance, control weight, build muscle mass, and feel more motivated and upbeat, this therapy can also provide critical protection against osteoporosis, heart and prostate disease.
+Men may use bioidentical hormone therapy to improve sexual desire and performance, control weight, build muscle mass, and feel more motivated and upbeat.

 Are the pellets different for women and men?